Max Kepler Player Props: Twins vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 19th in MLB with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Royals has a collective 8.6 K/9, which ranks 19th in the league.

-- The Royals have a 5.26 team ERA that ranks 28th across all league pitching staffs.
+- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.35).

-- Royals pitchers combine to rank 24th in baseball in home runs allowed (34 total, 1.4 per game).
+- The Royals surrender the fifth-most home runs in baseball (36 total, 1.4 per game).

-- Greinke gets the start for the Royals, his sixth of the season.
-He is 0-3 with a 4.61 ERA and 19 strikeouts through 27 1/3 innings pitched.
+- Lyles makes the start for the Royals, his sixth of the season.
+He is 0-4 with a 4.60 ERA and 23 strikeouts in 31 1/3 innings pitched.

-- His most recent appearance came on Sunday against the Los Angeles Angels, when the right-hander threw five innings, surrendering four earned runs while allowing seven hits.
+- In his last outing on Sunday against the Los Angeles Angels, the righty tossed six innings, giving up four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.